 D. Public Hearing:

-A public hearing shall be called by the Planning Board within sixty-two (62) days from the time of submission of the Minor Subdivision Plat for approval.
+A public hearing shall be conducted by the Planning Board within sixty-two (62) days from the time of submission of the Minor Subdivision Plat for approval.

 Said hearing shall be advertised in the legal sections of the official publications as prescribed by the Town Board at least five (5) days before such hearing.